-Despite the significant challenges faced globally, the Project Team have progressed numerous workstreams which continue to add value to the options available for the development of the Zanaga Project.
+Despite globally uncertainty, the Project Team have continued to progress numerous workstreams with the potential to add significant value to the options available for the development of the Zanaga Project.

-The investigations of opportunities to unlock existing infrastructure solutions have been a key focus of the team and we hope to provide an update on these intitiatives in due course.
+Our investigations of opportunities that have the potential to unlock existing infrastructure solutions, as well as options available for lowering capital and operating costs of the project have been a key focus of the team, and we hope to provide an update on these intitiatives in due course.

-Clifford Elphick

-Non-Executive Chairman
+Clifford Elphick Non-Executive Chairman